^

 • Chronic constipation.

-Treatment of the disease is long and complex.
-As a rule, the therapy takes place in special clinics under the supervision of psychologists and nutritionists.
+Treatment of the disease is long-term and complex.
+As a rule, therapy takes place in special clinics under the supervision of psychologists and nutritionists.

-Regular uncontrolled devouring of a huge number of foods that can not be stopped in time is a binge eating disorder.
+Regular uncontrolled consumption of huge amounts of food that cannot be stopped in time are attacks of gluttony.
 This disorder has a scientific name - compulsive overeating.
-Many experts associate a nutritional disorder with unspent energy.
-For example, a person has certain plans or ambitions, if they are not implemented, it will lead to seizing the problem.
+Many experts associate eating disorders with unspent energy.
+For example, a person has certain plans or ambitions, if they are not realized, this will lead to eating the problem.

-Overeating is characterized by symptomatic bouts.
-After the episode of overeating, a pronounced sense of guilt appears and self-flagellation begins.
-The person is disgusted with himself, which leads to depressive states.
+Gluttony is characterized by symptomatic attacks.
+After an episode of overeating, a pronounced feeling of guilt appears and self-flagellation begins.
+The person feels disgust towards himself, which leads to depressive states.

 • Prolonged depression.

-• Complexes because of dislike for one's own body.
+• Complexes due to dislike of one's own body.

 • Weak willpower.